 BACKING

 Embroidered patches are punched on the twill backing of the material.
-It impacts a raising texture over the backing.
-And the most common type is iron-on back.
-Heat seal or Iron-on back is more popular than any other type of embroidered patch e.g. Velcro, adhesive, etc.
+It imparts a raised texture over the backing.
+The most common type is the iron-on back.
+Heat seal or Iron-on back patches are more popular than any other type of embroidered patch, such as Velcro or adhesive patches.

 DIMENSION